 11. There are four strategic objectives of the Neighbourhood Plan.
 They cover a range of economic, social and environmental issues in support of realising the community's vision for the parish.
-Each of these objectives is assessed against the SA/SEA objectives in Table B below.

-12. There is, not surprisingly, a strong correlation between the Plan objectives and those of the SA/SEA.
+There is, not surprisingly, a strong correlation between the Plan objectives and those of the SA/SEA.
 Its environmental goals will ensure that the Plan takes full account of the special biodiversity, landscape and heritage assets and features within the parish and especially in close proximity to Pulborough village.
 The community objective matches well with the desire to see improvements in existing community facilities.

-13. In overall terms, therefore, the sustainability effects of the Neighbourhood Plan are generally assessed as neutral but are occasionally positive.
+12. In overall terms, the sustainability effects of the Neighbourhood Plan are generally assessed as neutral but are occasionally positive.
 The proposed mitigation measures of most policies will effectively avoid any negative impacts.
 Only in respect of the reasonable alternatives are there any negative potential impacts.
 Further, the scale and location of specific development policies is such that there should be no cumulative effects on the objectives and nor with the effects of policies contained within the adjoining neighbourhood plans.

-14. The Parish Council will monitor the progress in the implementation of the Neighbourhood Plan using the measures identified in Table A. The data for some of these measures is collected by the District Council in its planning monitoring reports.
+13. The Parish Council will monitor the progress in the implementation of the Neighbourhood Plan using the measures identified in Table A. The data for some of these measures is collected by the District Council in its planning monitoring reports.
 In other cases, the Parish Council will endeavour to collect data on an annual basis to report on the progress of the plan.
 It is likely the Parish Council will choose to review the Neighbourhood Plan on a five yearly cycle and it will be informed by this monitoring activity in considering if and how to update the policies.